 The Academic Intervention for Nonpublic Schools (AIS) is a one hundred percent state funded grant, based upon Commissioner's Regulations 100.2.
-Originally created in 2003-2004, this fund was created to assist the teachers and administrators of those nonpublic schools which administer the state English Language Arts and Math exams, and have students scoring at levels one and two.
-The grant provides professional development for those educational personnel with these lower scoring students, in the hopes of raising the bar of student performance on the State assessments.
+Originally created in 2003-2004, this fund was created to assist the teachers and administrators of those religious and independent schools which administer the state English Language Arts (ELA) and Math exams, and have students scoring at levels one and two.
+The grant provides reimbursement funds for professional development of educational personnel or the purchase of instructional materials (such as new ELA and Math programs, curricula and books) designed to assist these lower scoring students, in the hopes of raising the bar of student performance on the State assessments.

-Academic Intervention Services (AIS) Grant Allocations (Year 5)-Below are links to the Academic Intervention Services (AIS) Grant information for Year 5 (2021-22 School Year)
+Academic Intervention Services (AIS) Grant Allocations (Year 6) – Below are links to the Academic Intervention Services (AIS) Grant information for Year 6 (2022-23 School Year)

 - AIS Program Guidance

 - AIS Program Reimbursement Form

 The Learning Technology Grant Program (LTG) is run by the Office of Educational Design & Technology.